 A desolation without inhabitants.

-They are becoming like women;
+They are becoming [weak and helpless] like women.

-Their dwelling places are set on fire,
+Their dwelling places are set on fire;

-The bars of her gates are broken.
+The bars on her gates are broken.

 31One courier runs to meet another,